RISE-UNIBAS/prompt-library/README.md

    - Each prompt is defined as a JSON object.
 Prompts are stored in an array.
 3. Add a new prompt
    - Add a new JSON object at the end of the array but before the closing `]`.
-   - Follow the metadata schema defined in the documentation.
+   - Follow the metadata schema defined in the documentation above.
    - Ensure the `prompt_id` is unique (e.g., `PROMPT-0001`).
 4. If you refer to resources in the prompt, add them to a new folder in `resources/{prompt_id}`.
 5. Validate the JSON.